istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.x/upgrade-notes/index.md

 ## Reach Istiod through external workloads

-This release makes the Istiod host cluster-local by default.
-This means that the Istio control plane is not accessible to workloads that reside outside the cluster.
-It is now recommended that external workloads access Istiod via the ingress gateway.
-This change was needed in order to support multicluster master/remote configurations.
-Future releases will remove this limitation.
+Istio 1.6 configures Istiod to be `cluster-local` by default.
+This means that an Istio gateway will only send traffic to an Istiod instance located in the same cluster.
+Workloads external to the cluster must now access Istiod via the ingress gateway.
+This configuration change was required to support multicluster deployments with master and remote clusters.
+Settting Istiod to `cluster-local` prevents the master cluster ingress gateway from seeing the Istiod endpoints in the remote cluster.
+The Istio team is actively investigating alternatives which do not require a cluster-local Istiod.

 To override the default `cluster-local` behavior, modify the configuration in the `MeshConfig` section as show below: